bediger4000/heapcount/README.md

   - `go build cmd/permutations.go; ./permutations 1 2 3 4 5 | sort | uniq | wc -l`
     * Should get N!
 (N factorial), if all integers on command line are unique
   - If you input duplicate integers, you get a few non-unique permutations
+* [Count unique heaps](heapcount.go) of a list of arbitrary integers.
+  This actually implements the solution to the problem statement.

 ## Interview Analysis